 Under the terms of the Code of Conduct, Rutherford’s most recent breach was referred to the first-class Commissioner as it was the player’s second alleged offence in the same season.

-In the same Plunket Shield match, Knights all-rounder Anton Devcich received a written censure for breaching rule 3.1, involving “unacceptable behaviour”.
+In the same Plunket Shield match, Northern Districts all-rounder Anton Devcich received a written censure for breaching rule 3.1, involving “unacceptable behaviour”.

 While bowling, Devcich slapped the bails off the wickets after delivering a ball which was struck into the outfield.
 He immediately apologised to the umpire and replaced the bails.